Master of Supply Chain and Logistics Management

 View the learning outcomes for each stream:

-The master degree comprises core and elective courses.
-You will study core courses in supply chain, and have the opportunity to specialise in either strategic procurement or maritime transport logistics in the second half of the program.
+You will study core subjects in supply chain management and have the opportunity to specialise in either strategic procurement or maritime transport logistics in the second half of the degree.

 Program code: MC198